viperleed/viperleed/doc/content/hardware/hardware_mods/spectaleed_modifications.rst

 .. note::

-    While you have the ``BEAM`` HV module unmounted, consider looking also into the modifications described in :ref:`ngleed_faster_beam`.
+    While you have the ``BEAM`` HV module unmounted, consider looking also into the modifications described in :secref:`ngleed_faster_beam`.
 They are especially suggested for users with a microchannel-plate LEED.

 .. _ngleed_i0_modify_e0_buffer: